magmasource/MAGMA/README.md

 - Standalone rhyolite-MELTS (v 1.0.2, 1.1.x, 1.2.x)  and pMELTS (v 5.6.1)
 - Command-line auxillary and testing programs
 - Static and dynamic libraries encapsulating the MELTS CT engine

-- Python package encapsulating the MELTS CT engine (OS agnostic)
+:point_right: To build the Python package that encapsulates the MELTS CT engine (OS agnostic) and to access associated Python notebooks and examples, refer to the [README file in the python subdirectory](https://gitlab.com/ENKI-portal/xMELTS/blob/master/python/README.md).

 :point_right: For MacOS build targets configured with Xcode, simply open the project file, `MELTS.xcodeproj`, in Xcode and follow the instructions [Building Xcode targets in the MELTS project ](https://gitlab.com/ENKI-portal/xMELTS/blob/master/XCODE-README.md)(XCODE-README.md).